alisaifee/coredis/docs/source/compatibility.rst

 SPOP
 ****

-Remove and return one or multiple random members from a set
+Returns one or more random members from a set after removing them.
+Deletes the set if the last member was popped.

 - Documentation: `SPOP <https://redis.io/commands/spop>`_
 - Implementation: :meth:`~coredis.Redis.spop`